 The consistency and appearance of shower gel vs body wash varies.
 For instance, if you look at the consistency of a shower gel, you’ll notice that it’s thicker, and a body wash’s consistency is thinner.
 Along with consistency and appearance, color is also another thing that differs between shower gels and body washes.
 Shower gels usually have deep colors like greens and blues, while body washes look more like white, foamy, soapy products.

 Since shower gels have a thicker consistency compared to body washes, shower gels are better for warm weather and humid climates.
 If you live in a very seasonal area, then you may consider using shower gels in the Spring and Summer months, when the temperature rises.

 Shower gels have a cooling feature that feels great in a hot shower when the weather is warm outside.
 Plus, since shower gels were designed to be used when it’s warmer, they also help moisturize oily, sensitive, or reddening skin.
 Shower gels feature extra moisturizers that won’t harm the natural oils in your skin.

 By comparison, body washes are better for healthy, normal skin because of their thin consistency.
 Once your skin is healthy, or the climate gets back to normal where you live, you could switch back to a body wash to avoid over-moisturizing your skin.

 If your skin is dehydrated and the weather isn’t warm, for instance, during the cold, windy winter season, then we’d recommend going a step beyond and buying a moisturizing body wash.
 A moisturizing body wash will have lightweight hydration to help with the skin irritation you’ll typically experience when winter arrives.

-Active Ingredients in Shower Gel and Body Wash
+Active Ingredients in Shower Gel vs Body Wash

 So, what are the typical ingredients you’ll find in shower gels and body washes?
 We’ll break down some of that information below.